ApexRMS/landfireupdate/README.md

 ### Input Data Paths

 Two data paths must be provided to the configuration.
-The first, `dataFolder`, should be a valid path point to a folder containing all the necessary input data.
+The first, `dataFolder`, should be a valid path pointing to a folder containing all the necessary input data.
 There is a strict naming scheme and organization for the files within this directory.
 See the **Input Data Structure** Section below for more information.